iotaledger/susee-streams-poc/README.md

      this service will probably be implemented as an independent service while for the *Initialization* workflow an integration of Tangle- and Command-Communication can be of advantage.

 Following workflows will exist for each channel.
-Every sensor uses its own exclusive channel:
+Every *Sensor* uses its own exclusive channel:

 #### Initialization
-  * Limitations of lorawan don't apply.
+  * Limitations of LoRaWAN don't apply.
 Sensor is connected via Wifi or wired using peripherals (e.g. usb).
   * Performs the initial handshake (announcement/subscription/keyload) between *Sensor* and the channel author (*Management Console*) via the *IOTA Bridge*.
 <img src="workflow_initialization.png" alt="drawing" width="650"/>

 #### Add/Remove Subscriber
   Adding or removing subscribers from the channel.
-Here lorawan is also used for a back channel from application server to the *Sensor*.
+Here LoRaWAN is also used for a back channel from application server to the *Sensor*.
 <img src="workflow_add_remove_subscriber.png" alt="drawing" width="800"/>

 #### Sensor Processing
   Smart meter messages are created and encrypted in streams packages by the *Sensor*.
-The packages are send via lorawan to the application server.
+The packages are send via LoRaWAN to the application server.
 <img src="workflow_sensor_processing.png" alt="drawing" width="800" class="center"/>